AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

-# DAY 2: Good floorplan vs bad floorplan and introduction to library cells
+# DAY 2: Good Floorplan vs Bad floorplan and Introduction to Library Cells

-### Floor Plan General Steps:
+### Floorplan Stage:

 1. Find height and width of core and die.
 Core is where the logic blocks are placed and this seats at the center of the die.
 The width and height depends on dimensions of each standard cells on the netlist.
 Utilization factor is (area occupied by netlist)/(total area of the core).
 In practical scenario, utilization factor is 0.5 to 0.6.
 This is space occupied by netlist only, the remaining space is for routing and more additional cells.
 Aspect ratio is (height)/(width) of core, so only aspect ratio of 1 will produce a square core shape.